Deadline: Monday March 8, 2021, 5:00 pm

 - Nomination form

-- Affirmation of Approval, a brief statement from the Department Chairperson, or from a Faculty Member designated by the Chairperson, confirming the student submitting an application is eligible and the Chair approves of the applicants request for funding
+- Affirmation of Approval, a brief statement from the Department Chairperson, or from a Faculty Member designated by the Chairperson, confirming the nominated student is eligible and the Chair approves of the applicants request for funding

 - Two (2) additional letters of recommendation